pagaredivyanka/documentation/Git-and-Github.md

 - git pull origin main    // used to fetch and download content from a remote repo and immidiately update the local repo to match that content.

 # Merge Conflicts
-An event that takes place when Git is unable to automatically resolve       differences in code between two commits.
+An event that takes place when Git is unable to resolve differences in code between two commits automatically.

 ```
 Ex.